etherdata-blockchain/etherdata-sdk/docs/docs/python/api/etherdata_sdk/json_rpc/json_rpc_methods.md

 #### gas

-QUANTITY - (optional, default "90000") Integer of the gas provided for the transaction execution.
+QUANTITY - (optional, default &quot;90000&quot;) Integer of the gas provided for the transaction execution.
 It will return unused gas.

 #### gasPrice

-QUANTITY - (optional, default "To-Be-Determined") Integer of the gasPrice used for each paid gas, in Wei.
+QUANTITY - (optional, default &quot;To-Be-Determined&quot;) Integer of the gasPrice used for each paid gas, in Wei.

 #### value